 - Being on the National Board of Medical Examiners

-- She wrote the electronic residency application process
+- Writing the electronic residency application process

 - Becoming Dean of Students at the University of Chicago’s Pritzker School of Medicine for 14 years (also doing admissions)

 - Becoming Dean of Admissions at University of Colorado School of Medicine

 What admissions committees are looking for in your med school application: